Search results

 Report: Urban services during protracted armed conflict

-… current approach, so as to minimize public health risks, the displacement of civilians … health services no longer have the ability to care for the wounded or treat chronic … mechanisms can be counterproductive and/or dangerous to others.
-Donors should consider …
+… current approach, so as to minimize public health risks, the displacement of civilians and … services no longer have the ability to care for the wounded or treat chronic diseases. … such as the ICRC’s Health Care in Danger programme, that focus primarily on …

 Law and policy topic